not1337/pps-stuff/README.md

 Adapt the ethernet device to the one you use (never mind bridges or bonding, use the physical interface in these cases).
 Set the offset shift to a value that fits your system.
 Set the key to match the ntp key configured for ntpd.
-The you can statr ptpd2:
+Then you can start ptpd2:

     ptpd2 --global:lock_file=/run/ptpd2.pid --global:status_file=/run/ptpd2.status -c /etc/ptpd2.conf